bcoe/node-sexy-args/README.markdown

 There's a lot of ritual around dealing with optional arguments and default parameters!

-I did a little literature review, and found this problem was pretty widespread:
+I did a little digging, and found this problem was pretty widespread:

 *Node MongoDB Native (https://github.com/christkv/node-mongodb-native)*